 8. If you heat the canister, you are not as constrained by the ambient temperature.
 However common sense still applies here.
 Can you realistically keep the canister warm enough in the temperatures expected?
 What happens if the weather is colder than expected?
 What happens if a storm moves in?

-9. You must know and use the basics of cold weather canister operation (select good fuel, start with a warm canister, keep the canister warm).
+9. You must know and use the basics of cold weather canister operation (select good fuel, start with a warm canister, keep the canister warm, and heat the canister if needed).
 You must also be prepared for emergencies and the unexpected.